| | |

 The pattern is written for all sizes starting with the small size – with changes for different sizes listed in all necessary places.

-To follow pattern more easily, circle or highlight all numbers pertaining to your size before beginning.
+To follow the pattern more easily, circle or highlight all numbers about your size before beginning.

 • The cardigan is worked in 5 pieces: Back, 2 Fronts, and 2 Sleeves.